rust-lang/book/src/ch17-03-more-futures.md

 In real-world code, you won’t usually be alternating function calls with await points on every single line, of course.
-While yielding control in this way is relatively inexpensive, it’s not free!
+While yielding control in this way is relatively inexpensive, it’s not free.
 In many cases, trying to break up a compute-bound task might make it significantly slower, so sometimes it’s better for _overall_ performance to let an operation block briefly.
-You should always measure to see what your code’s actual performance bottlenecks are.
-The underlying dynamic is an important one to keep in mind if you _are_ seeing a lot of work happening in serial that you expected to happen concurrently, though!
+Always measure to see what your code’s actual performance bottlenecks are.
+The underlying dynamic is important to keep in mind, though, if you _are_ seeing a lot of work happening in serial that you expected to happen concurrently!

 ### Building Our Own Async Abstractions